How to Use the Geant4 Toolkit Libraries¶

 buildsystem for your application, a simple command line program named

-is installed on Unix systems to help you query a
+geant4-config is installed on Unix systems to help you query a

 Geant4 installation for locations and features.
 It is installed at: